GenevieveArmah/Fraud-Analysis-of-Mobile-Money-Transactions/README.md

 # Fraud-Analysis-of-Mobile-Money-Transactions
-This is a Power BI dashboard focused on fraud analysis of mobile money transactions, providing a comprehensive view of transaction patterns, fraud detection metrics, and customer behavior analysis.
+This is a Power BI report focused on fraud analysis of mobile money transactions, providing a comprehensive view of transaction patterns, fraud detection metrics, and customer behavior analysis.
 The dashboard visualizes key performance indicators (KPIs) and transaction metrics through charts and visualizations.

 The goal is to help stakeholders such as financial analysts, compliance officers, and fraud prevention teams with actionable insights for mitigating fraud risks and improving transaction security.